vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 'password'.
 After, it will ask if it should override SuiteAPI<sup>1</sup> credentials.
 Unless you have already set these up, select 'Yes', as we will need them later when we modify the 'collect' method.
-It will ask you for the SuiteAPI hostname, which should be the hostname of the VMware Aria Operations instance where the MySQL management pack is running, and a username and password which have permission to access to the SuiteAPI on that system.
+It will ask you for the SuiteAPI hostname, which should be the hostname of the VCF Operations instance where the MySQL management pack is running, and a username and password which have permission to access to the SuiteAPI on that system.

-> <sup>1</sup>SuiteAPI is a REST API on VMware Aria Operations that can be used for many
+> <sup>1</sup>SuiteAPI is a REST API on VCF Operations that can be used for many
 > purposes.
-The documentation for this API can be found on any VMware Aria Operations
+The documentation for this API can be found on any VCF Operations
 > instance at https://[aria_ops_hostname]/suite-api/.
 The 'adapter_instance' object that
 > is passed to the 'test', 'get_endpoints', and 'collect' methods can automatically
 > connect to this API and has methods for querying it.